One of the best Places to Admire Oxford’s Skyline is from St. Mary’s Tower:

 Oxford has always been referred to as the “City of Dreaming Spires” and if we take a look at the city from above, it’s easy to appreciate why it has earned this name.

-If you’re interested in knowing what you’re looking at, you should buy the Church Guide Book from the Gift Shop before before you climb up.
+If you’re interested in knowing what you’re looking at, you can buy the Church Guide Book from the Gift Shop before before you climb up.
 The guide book points out the major buildings to be seen.